NativeScript/push-plugin/README.md

 ### Android

-- Ensure that the AndroindManifest.xml located at platforms\android contains the following snippets for registering the GCM listener:
+- Ensure that the AndroidManifest.xml located at platforms\android\build\... (do not add it in your "App_Resources\AndroidManifest.xml" file, it's automatically done) contains the following snippets for registering the GCM listener:

 ```XML
 	<activity android:name="com.telerik.pushplugin.PushHandlerActivity"/>